ruvu/project-packman/packman_hardware/README.md

 This driver emulates a bluebotic BlueBotics ANT lite+ so that it can control the wheels of the pacman robot.

 ## Working with the the USB-to-CAN v2
+__disable secure boot__.
+The Driver below is not signed, so you will not be able to load it when secure boot is enabled.

 Install this kernel driver: https://github.com/jackthompsonnz/socketcan-linux-5.0

 Check if you can see the device